We all want to be the front page of Google – that’s something we all share in common.

 Consistency is the big key here – you want to make sure that all of your ads are performing well because as mentioned, Google takes into account your previous ads performance.
 You can focus on key areas below, to improve your overall quality score and ad rank.

-- Organise your keywords into groups to ensure that your approach is more effective and organised.
+- Organise your keywords into groups

 It makes it easier to tie these keywords to ad campaigns.